 Chair SAAB meetings and vote only in event of a tie.

-Administer SAAB’s various grant programs with the assistance of the , as appropriate.
+Administer SAAB’s various grant programs with the assistance of the Vice Chair, as appropriate.

 Be one of two student members of the College of Arts and Sciences Curriculum Committee and report on the work of that committee to the Board and Student Senate the week following the Curriculum Committee meeting.